SantaCRC/ur_softhand_dual/README.md

 This project integrates dual **UR5e** robotic arms using **ROS 2 Humble** for advanced motion planning and manipulation tasks.
 Designed for flexibility and modularity, it provides a foundation for robotic research and industrial applications.

+This branch is intended to use the **SoftHand 2 Research by QB Robotics**.

 ---

 ## 📌 Branch Structure